 How Long Records Should I Keep My Mileage Records?

-In the event of an audit or something else that requires the IRS to see your records, you should have a few years’ worths of records saved.
+In the event of an audit or something else that requires the IRS to see your records, you should have a few years’ worth of records saved.
 The IRS says this about keeping mileage & expense records:

 “Generally, this means you must keep records that support your deduction (or an item of income) for 3 years from the date you file the income tax return on which the deduction is claimed.
 A return filed early is considered filed on the due date.”